ropensci/MODIStsp/README.md

 Indicators should be extracted from the aggregated MODIS Quality Assurance layers and, in the case of Surface Reflectance products, which Spectral Indexes should be computed from the original reflectance bands.
-For each output layer, outputs are saved as single-band raster filescorresponding to each available acquisition date.
+For each output layer, outputs are saved as single-band raster files corresponding to each available acquisition date.
 Virtual files allowing access to the entire time series as a single file can be also created.
 All processing parameters can be easily selected with a user-friendly GUI, although non-interactive execution exploiting a previously created Options File is possible.
 Stand-alone execution outside an “R” environment is also possible, allowing to use scheduled execution of MODIStsp to automatically update time series related to a MODIS product and extent whenever a new image is available.

 **For more information, documentation and examples of use, please see MODIStsp website at